-- · directly by the selling stockholders and their successors, which include their donees, pledges or transferees or their successors-in-interest; or - through underwriters, broker-dealers or agents, who may receive compensation in the form of discounts, commissions or agent's commissions from the selling stockholders or the purchasers of the common stock.
+- directly by the selling stockholders and their successors, which include their donees, pledges or transferees or their successors-in-interest (which may include broker-dealers); or - through underwriters, broker-dealers or agents, who may receive compensation in the form of discounts, commissions or agent's commissions from the selling stockholders or the purchasers of the common stock.
 Total compensation, including these discounts, concessions or commissions, may be in excess of those customary in the types of transactions involved but will not be greater than 8% for the sale of any securities being registered pursuant to SEC Rule 415.